 The committee holds regular meetings at 4:00 on the second Monday of the month at the offices of the Tri-Town Health Department on Railroad Street.
-If that day is a holiday, we hold our regular meeting on the third Monday of the month - same time and place.
 We also hold special meetings as needed.
-All meetings will continue to be posted in accordance with the Open Meeting Law requirements.
+All meetings are posted in accordance with Open Meeting Law requirements.

 On this page, learn about:

 - Did you know: tips for a greener and safer world

 - Our continuing efforts to helpl LEEP LEE CLEAN: you'd be surprised how much litter we find every month!

 - The plastics reduction bylaws went into effect May 12, 2017: Background and Useful Information